opendxl/opendxl-domaintools-service-python/doc/sdk/basichostinghistoryexample.rst

 From the DomainTools `Hosting History Documentation <https://www.domaintools.com/resources/api-documentation/hosting-history/>`_:

-`"
-The Hosting History API provides a list of changes that have occurred in a Domain Name's registrar, IP address, and name servers.
-IP and name server events include	the value before and after the change and indicate the type of action that triggered the event.
+    `"The Hosting History API provides a list of changes that have occurred in a Domain Name's registrar, IP address, and name servers.
+IP and name server events include	the value before and after the change and indicate the type of action that triggered the event."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.